nodemcu/nodemcu-firmware/docs/modules/node.md

 reset to their default values.

 - `table` one or more options:
-    - `banner` - set to true or false to indicate whether the startup banner should be displayed or not.
+    - `banner` - set to true or false to indicate whether the startup banner should be displayed or not. (default: true)
-    - `frequency` - set to node.CPU80MHZ or node.CPU160MHZ to indicate the initial CPU speed.
+    - `frequency` - set to node.CPU80MHZ or node.CPU160MHZ to indicate the initial CPU speed. (default: node.CPU80MHZ)
-    - `delay_mount` - set to true or false to indicate whether the SPIFFS filesystem mount is delayed until it is first needed or not.
+    - `delay_mount` - set to true or false to indicate whether the SPIFFS filesystem mount is delayed until it is first needed or not. (default: false)
     - `command` - set to a string which is the initial command that is run.
 This is the same string as in the `node.startupcommand`.

 ####  Returns